Unstable algebras over an operad II: Introduction

-In \cite{DKW}, the authors use a notion of higher derivations to prove that any linear transformation of the linear subspace of a polynomial algebra yields an unstable action of $\A$ on that polynomial algebra.
-Following the example of \cite{CS}, they also give conditions for two such linear transformations to induce an equivalent structure of unstable module.

-Since several examples of unstable modules of interest come equipped with operations that are not associative, we argue that polynomial algebras do not hold a particular place in a general study of unstable modules, and we extend the constructions and results obtained in \cite{CS} and \cite{DKW} to free objects in different categories of algebras.
-We use the formalism of operads which allows us to offer a common framework for many algebraic structures.
-We need to introduce some concepts to handle operadic actions on unstable modules.

-In \cite{SI2}, we introduced a notion of unstable algebra over an operad in characteristic two.
-For an operad $\P$ and a commutative operation $\star\in\P(2)$, a $\star$-unstable $\P$-algebra is an unstable module $A$ over the mod 2 Steenrod algebra, endowed with an action of $\P$, satisfying the following identity, called instability:
+In \cite{SI2}, we define a notion of unstable algebra over an operad in characteristic two.
+For an operad $\P$ and a commutative operation $\star\in\P(2)$, a $\star$-unstable $\P$-algebra is an unstable module $A$ over the mod 2 Steenrod algebra, endowed with an action of $\P$ satisfying the following identity, called instability:

+When $\star$ is the operadic generator of the operad $\Com$ of commutative, associative (unital) algebras, we recover the classical definition of an unstable algebra.

-The main result of \cite{SI2} shows the existence of an isomorphism of graded $\P$-algebras between the free $\star$-unstable $\P$-algebra generated by an unstable module $M$, and the free $\P$-algebra generated by the underlying graded vector space of the unstable module $\Sigma\Omega M$, where $\Sigma$ is the suspension functor and $\Omega$ is left adjoint to~$\Sigma$.
-One of the conditions for this result to hold is that the operation $\star$ is required to be $\P$-central, which means that it satisfies a certain interchange relation with respect to all other operations in $\P$.
-This interchange relation can be interpreted as a generalised commutativity relation, which justifies the choice of the term ``central''.
+The main result of \cite{SI2} shows the existence, under some hypotheses, of an isomorphism of graded $\P$-algebras between the free $\star$-unstable $\P$-algebra generated by an unstable module $M$ and the free $\P$-algebra generated by the underlying graded vector space of the unstable module $\Sigma\Omega M$, where $\Sigma$ is the suspension functor and $\Omega$ is left adjoint to~$\Sigma$.
+The only condition that the operad $\P$ must satisfy for this result to hold is that the operation $\star$ has to be $\P$-central, which means that it satisfies a certain interchange relation with respect to all other operations in $\P$.

-In the present article, the first aim is to extend this result to the case of odd characteristics.
-We consider operads $\P$ in vector spaces, endowed with a completely symmetric $p$-ary operation $\star\in\P(p)$ which is central.

-G. Powell pointed out that the result in \cite{SI2} is mainly concerned with $\F_2$-vector spaces endowed with a Frobenius map, that is, an endomorphism that doubles the degree.
-In our case, this Frobenius map is the ‘top’ Steenrod square~$Sq_0$.
-Following that remark, we first work on graded vector spaces over $\F_p$, endowed with a Frobenius map that multiplies the degree by~$p$.
-This leads to the notion of a $\P$-algebra with $\star$-adapted Frobenius map, that describes $\P$-algebras $A$ endowed with a Frobenius map that takes all $a\in A$ to the $p$-fold $\star$-power~$a^{\star p}$.